 Plans are announced to implement a strategic restructuring of the Acetate business.
 As a part of the restructuring, acetate filament production is to be discontinued by mid-2005 and acetate flake and tow operations are to be consolidated at three locations, instead of five.

 The beginning of the year sees a total of 84.32% Celanese shares tendered and all conditions for the successful conclusion of the takeover by Blackstone are satisfied.
 In July, Celanese AG shares are delisted from the New York Stock Exchange (NYSE).
 Following an extraordinary shareholders’ meeting, a domination and profit loss transfer agreement between Celanese AG and Blackstone is entered into the Commercial Register and becomes effective on October 1.

-This year a significant technological progress lead to process improvements in acetic acid and vinyl acetate monomer: Construction begins on a new and expanded Celanese plant to produce GUR ultra-high molecular weight polyethylene.
+A significant technological progress leads to process improvements in acetic acid and vinyl acetate monomer.
+Therefore construction begins on a new and expanded Ticona plant to produce GUR ultra-high molecular weight polyethylene.

-The acquisition of polyvinyl alcohol business from Air Products strengthens acetyl chain takes place this year.
-Start-up of 500,000 metric ton acetic acid plant in Singapore and a plant for the newly engineered COC cycloolefin copolymer in Germany.
+The acquisition of polyvinyl alcohol business from Air Products strengthens the acetyl chain.
+The building of a 500,000 metric ton acetic acid plant begins in Singapore, while the start-up of a plant for the newly engineered COC cycloolefin copolymer begins in Germany.